 Annual Budget Reports

-Annual budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP) for the General Fund, Special Revenue Funds, Equipment Replacement Fund, and Trust Fund.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP) for the General Fund, Special Revenue Funds, Equipment Replacement Fund, and Debt Service Fund.
 The annual budget serves as the foundation for the City's financial planning and control.

 The Finance Director shall administer the financial affairs of the City and to that end shall supervise and be responsible for the disbursement of all moneys and have control over all expenditures to insure that appropriations are not exceeded.